-The choice among the Gaussian, Bernoulli and multinomial naive Bayes depends on the feature values. - If we expect the individual feature values to be roughly normally distributed, Gaussian NB is an obvious choice. - To use multinomial NB, the features should roughly follow the multinomial distribution i.e., they must be non-negative, be interpretable as "counts" and "compete" with each other. - \circ Note that the feature can be real-valued (the multinomial distribution can be extended to real-value observations using the Γ function). - In order to use Bernoulli NB, the features must be binary.
-However, an important difference is that contrary to the multinomial NB, the absence of features is also modeled by the $(1-p{d,k})$ term; the multinomial NB uses $p{d,k}^0=1$ in such a case.
+The choice among the Gaussian, Bernoulli and multinomial naive Bayes depends on the feature values.

+- If we expect the individual feature values to be roughly normally distributed, Gaussian NB is an obvious choice. - To use multinomial NB, the features should roughly follow the multinomial distribution they must be nonnegative, be interpretable as "counts", and "compete" with each other. - $^{\circ}$ Note that the feature can be real-valued (the multinomial distribution can be extended to real-value observations using the Γ function). - When the data is imbalanced (the number of examples for different classes differ substantially), multinomial NB is biased towards more frequent classes.
+Therefore, the Complement Naive Bayes classifier estimates parameters using data from all classes except k, which is usually more balanced. - In order to use Bernoulli NB, the features must be binary.
+However, an important difference is that contrary to the multinomial NB, the absence of features is also modeled by the $(1 p{d,k})$ term; the multinomial NB uses $p{d,k}^0 = 1$ in such a case.

 Generative and Discriminative Models